arbor-sim/arbor/doc/cpp_domdec.rst

 Load Balancers
 --------------

-Load balancing generates a :cpp:class:`domain_decomposition` given a :cpp:class:`recipe` and a description of the hardware on which the model will run.
+Load balancing generates a :cpp:class:`domain_decomposition` given an :cpp:class:`arb::recipe` and a description of the hardware on which the model will run.
 Currently Arbor provides one load balancer, :cpp:func:`partition_load_balance`, and more will be added over time.